GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Be humble, communicate clearly, and respect others.
-It costs nothing to be kind, but the impact is priceless.
+Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.

-~ Addy Osmani
+~ L. Peter Deutsch
 <pre>

 </pre>